-ADAM COOK: What interests you about the characters in Straw of Shield, who are struggling to uphold their morality and responsibility?
+NOTEBOOK: What interests you about the characters in Straw of Shield, who are struggling to uphold their morality and responsibility?

 TAKASHI MIIKE: What interested me in making the film was not the struggle but that when faced with a character like Kiyomaru, a criminal who comes across as an extremely violent predator, the other characters in the film, even if they’re seemingly good, reveal their true nature.
 When faced with him, one by one the outer layers of these characters peel away.

-COOK: In that context, do you think the policeman protagonist of the film is a hero or not?
+NOTEBOOK: In that context, do you think the policeman protagonist of the film is a hero or not?

 MIIKE: In the traditional sense of filmmaking, he probably should have been a hero, but in fact what he finds and gains in the end is someone with which to share his lonely life: the boy that his colleague left behind.
 Many people died and that’s a tragedy, but he found something, another path and a new encounter.
 No one in the film actually knows about him or what he did, so he does not become a hero, but maybe he does for the boy.

-COOK: Does the film reflect any of your personal feelings about justice?
+NOTEBOOK: Does the film reflect any of your personal feelings about justice?

 MIIKE: In terms of what it reflects, it’s less about my feelings on justice and more about the blurred line between what is justice and what isn’t.
 It’s not about the law but how one as an individual chooses to lead their life.
 In present day, we abide by the law and consider our rights as people, but these are imposed rules and I believe that true justice can only be established after exposing both our grotesque human nature.
 As for us living in this particular time, in the 21st century, I think we are still not able to do that.

-COOK: Recently, you’ve been making some of your most carefully composed films (Ace Attorney, 13 Assassins, Hara-Kiri).
+NOTEBOOK: Recently, you’ve been making some of your most carefully composed films (Ace Attorney, 13 Assassins, Hara-Kiri).
 Is this something you’re conscious of?

 MIIKE: It’s true that I’m becoming more visually careful.
 I’ve tried to simplify the compositions—I try not to be dependent on the contents of the frame for stimulation, which I think I may have done in the past.
 This way, I’m able to get closer to the true nature of people.
 To put it another way, I don’t like to force a certain perspective on a character through framing, I just try to shoot what is there.

-COOK: How do you prepare for your compositions, do you use storyboards?
+NOTEBOOK: How do you prepare for your compositions, do you use storyboards?

 MIIKE: When I’m preparing for shots that include CGI, I always use a professional storyboard artist for my movies.
 I try to convey what I want to him and he puts it into pictures.
 He is, in a sense, my first audience member, and if his response is lively it usually results in a vivacious image and in that way I confirm my vision with him.
 However, for shots without CGI, I just make decisions on the spot.

-COOK: Were there any films that served as a reference point in making Shield of Straw?
+NOTEBOOK: Were there any films that served as a reference point in making Shield of Straw?

 MIIKE: When I make films there are of course things that I have already absorbed from films and other work that organically influences what I do, but it’s unconscious.
 If I did see something while preparing for a film I think I’d be discouraged by seeing that other filmmakers have already done what I am trying to do.
 Actually, my producer always gives me lots of DVDs but I’ve never seen any of them!
 But I do want to study other people’s work…

-COOK: Your film includes several different assassination scenarios and set pieces—were there any additional ones that you didn’t get to include in the film?
+NOTEBOOK: Your film includes several different assassination scenarios and set pieces—were there any additional ones that you didn’t get to include in the film?

 MIIKE: Actually, no because I didn’t rewrite the screenplay for this film.
 If I had to delve into all the technicalities of other killings, it would be too difficult...
 That’s not the film I wanted to make; the point was to have untrained people, the masses, trying to kill this person.
 When you think about it, they’d probably grab whatever is around them.
 A household knife, or maybe just use their bodies, and I didn’t want to over-think that part of the film.

-COOK: What interests you most in making movies?
+NOTEBOOK: What interests you most in making movies?